 My approach is guided by feminist methodologies and informed by relevant empirical research in the social sciences.

 The links below take you to the official versions on the relevant publishers’ websites.
-If you don’t have access to those, pre-print versions are available on my PhilPeople page by clicking on the title and then selecting “Download from archive” or looking under “External links.”
+Pre-print versions are available on my PhilPeople page.

-“Climate Legacy: a Newish Concept for the Climate Crisis” Environmental Ethics (published via Online First on August 17, 2021)
+“Climate Legacy: a Newish Concept for the Climate Crisis” Environmental Ethics 44.1 (2022)

 “Moral Responsibility for Concepts, Continued: Concepts as Abstract Objects” European Journal of Philosophy 28.4 (2020)